Distinction (book): Methodology

 As researchers, Bourdieu and the statistician Salah Bouhedja applied geometric data analysis, as part of a multiple correspondence analysis, of "the complete system of [social] relations that make up the true principle of the force and form specific to the effects recorded in such and such correlation" using correspondence analysis of the data from two surveys: (i) the "Kodak survey" (1963) and (ii) the "Taste survey" (1967), and subsets of data from the "dominant classes" and from the "petite-bourgeoisie".

 Reception

 In 1998, the International Sociological Association voted Distinction: A Social Critique of the Judgement of Taste (1979) an important book of 20th-century sociology, like The Civilizing Process (1939), by Norbert Elias and The Social Construction of Reality: A Treatise in the Sociology of Knowledge (1966), by Peter L. Berger and Thomas Luckmann.
-Moreover, in 2009, in the online magazine Salon, the mainstream critic and academic Camille Paglia agreed with Bourdieu's sociologic conclusion — that taste is defined by peoples' changing social assumptions, determined by place, period, and social class — which should have been obvious to a sociologist, and thus dismissed Distinction as an unnecessary book to teach in U.S. universities.